Marc Andreessen: Influence in tech

+Andreessen, alongside Peter Thiel and Eric Schmidt, are often considered the important tech investors in the U.S. defense industry sector.
+The Neue Zürcher Zeitung remarks that while Schmidt often issues warnings about the risk of the U.S. losing technological lead and Thiel emphasizes dominance over opponents, Andreessen strives for achieving peace through deterrence.
+His important investments in the area include Anduril Industries, Shield AI, the drone startup Skydio and the counter-drone startup Epirus.

 In February 2016, Andreessen posted a tweet in response to India's decision to apply net neutrality to Facebook's proposed project Free Basics.
 The tweet suggested that anti-colonialism had been catastrophic for the Indian people.
 Andreessen later deleted the tweet following criticism from Indians and non-Indians alike (including Facebook founder Mark Zuckerberg).
 Facebook spent millions advertising Free Basics to the Indian public.
 The project failed due to violations, setting preferential tariffs in accessing content and setting up a "walled garden" on the internet.

-Conflict of interest

 In April 2016, Facebook shareholders filed a class action lawsuit to block Zuckerberg's plan to create a new class of non-voting shares.
 The lawsuit alleges Andreessen secretly coached Zuckerberg through a process to win board approval for the stock change, while Andreessen served as an independent board member representing stockholders.

-According to court documents, Andreessen shared information with Zuckerberg regarding their progress and concerns as well as helping Zuckerberg negotiate against shareholders.
+According to court documents, Andreessen shared information with Zuckerberg about their progress and concerns and helped Zuckerberg negotiate against shareholders.
 Court documents included transcripts of private texts between Zuckerberg and Andreessen.